Baiye Tofu Rolls

 • 1 small red onion

-• 1 tbsp Chinese BBQ seasoning or a mix of cumin, chili flakes, sesame seeds, chopped scallions, and crushed peanuts
+• 1 tbsp Chinese BBQ seasoning (it's a mix of powders: cumin, chili, sesame seeds, onion, ginger, anise, bay leaves)

 • 1 tbsp Oyster sauce